uncodedlb/waprolb/about.md

 ---
 layout: page
-title: About
+title: About Web & Application Professionals
 permalink: /about/
 published: true
 ---

-The Long Beach __Web & App dev Professionals (WAPRO)__ group [meets monthly](http://meetup.com/lbtech) to showcase our cool tech projects, share best practices, network with each other, help newcomers, and the values of open source software (F/OSS).
-We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.

 This site is hosted from our [github repository](https://github.com/lbtech/lbtech.github.io).
 We use it because we like _all things internet_ ... plus its an easy way for us to collaborate and learn together.
 Want to join us?
-Find out the next time we plan to [meetup or gather](http://meetup.com/lbtech).
+Find [our next meeting](/news/) or visit the [LBTech meetup.com page](http://meetup.com/lbtech).
 Or, [Fork one of our repos](https://github.com/lbtech), and submit a pull request.
 You could also just share your github user to someone listed on our [github organization](https://github.com/lbtech).

 ## Contact Info

 Mike Stewart | [Media Done Right](http://www.MediaDoneRight.com/contact) | twitter: [@MediaDoneRight](https://twitter.com/MediaDoneRight) | 562-999-2724 voice / text
+Mike organizes the monthly WAPRO meetup.
+He also participates with James Hall at some of the weekly Saturday Code & Coffee meetup.
+Please connect with him if you're interested in presenting, have an announcement, or other feedback.

-## Connect With Us
+### Connect With Us

 - IRC:  [#LBTech](http://webchat.freenode.net/?nick=LBTech-guest&channels=%23css%2C%23sass%2C%23less%2C%23atom%2C%23node.js%2C%23io.js%2C%23drupal%2C%23nginx%2C%23LBTech&prompt=1&uio=OT10cnVlJjEwPXRydWU3a) -- realtime help
 - Twitter:  [@LongBeachTech](https://twitter.com/longbeachtech) -- hastag #WAPro / #LBTech
 - GitHub:  https://github.com/LBTech -- Shared public repo's for collaboration

 ## Get Involved!
+Want to contribute ideas, design, fixes, enhancements, or just a place to work on some shared code?
+Join us.
+How?
+[Post an issue in the queue](https://github.com/lbtech/lbtech.github.io/issues) and request access.
+Any member can then give you full access to the LBTech organization on github to help out or share.
+From there, follow your passion and help the ways you can.
+Please [be considerate](https://www.drupal.org/dcoc#consideration), [be respectful](https://www.drupal.org/dcoc#respect), and [be collaborative](https://www.drupal.org/dcoc#collaboration).
+When you're unsure, [ask for help](https://www.drupal.org/dcoc#ask-for-help).
+When we disagree, we [consult others](https://www.drupal.org/dcoc#conflict-resolution).
+And please, when you can no longer help, [step away considerately](https://www.drupal.org/dcoc#stepping-down).

 * [Contributing](https://github.com/lbtech/code-of-conduct/blob/master/CONTRIBUTING.md) - [File an issue](https://github.com/lbtech/lbtech.github.io/issues/new) or otherwise contact one of us and we'll add your github user account.
 From there, jump in!
 * [Code of Conduct](https://github.com/lbtech/code-of-conduct/blob/master/CODE_OF_CONDUCT.md) - Based on [Contributor Covenant](http://contributor-covenant.org/).

+### Work Together
+We adhere to the [LBTech Code of Conduct](https://github.com/lbtech/lbtech.github.io/blob/master/CODE_OF_CONDUCT.md) based on the [Contributor Covenant](http://contributor-covenant.org), version 1.0.0, available at [http://contributor-covenant.org/version/1/0/0/](http://contributor-covenant.org/version/1/0/0/).
+Before contributing, please review the [LBTech Code of Conduct](https://github.com/lbtech/lbtech.github.io/blob/master/CODE_OF_CONDUCT.md)

 ##  Call for Presentations